fitwp/fitwp.github.io/docs/them.md

 ### Add widgets to the sidebar

-After creating custom sidebars, go to **Appearance > Widgets** and you will see new sidebars listed as a widgetized area.
+After creating custom sidebars, go to *Appearance → Widgets* and you will see new sidebars listed as a widgetized area.

 ![widgets](http://i.imgur.com/XMiZlsn.png)